 I would suggest visiting the Angkor National Museum before exploring the Angkor complex.
 It’s because you’ll learn lots of information, the stories, and the origins of the famous ancient ruins of Angkor from the videos and exhibitions at this museum.

 You can book your Angkor Museum ticket online in advance and get a FREE pickup service + entrance ticket to a museum.
 Please note that it will not include a dropoff service and audio guide.

 This rural floating village is home to approximately 3000 fishing people during the rainy season.
 During the dry season, when the lake’s water level decreases., many villagers relocate at smaller huts on stilts farther into the lake.

 Visiting Kompong Phluk Floating Village with a local guide, you will not only enjoy the stunning serene boat ride on Tonle Sap Lake, but you also learn about the daily routine of the inhabitants.

 If you’re interested in learning about Cambodian local life, Kompheim Village is a must-visit on your trip.

 With a 2-hour walk, you will get a chance to meet and talk with local people while observing daily activities.
-A visit to pagoda and school will give you valuable and insightful experience about Khmer people.
+A visit to the pagoda and school will give you valuable and insightful experience about the Khmer people.